Local Expert- Only In Jax

 The Jacksonville Baldwin Rail Trail is a completely paved 15-mile flat trail made from an old railroad corridor, so long or short, you can choose the length of your ride.

 Go early in the morning and you might even see some native Florida wildlife along the way!
 Start your trek at the Baldwin (Center St) trailhead.
 There’s plenty of free parking.
 You can bike a little over 6 miles to the Camp Milton Historic Preserve, a very nice Civil War historic site.
 The Rail Trail is a paved road for bikers/walkers/runners so be mindful about sharing the road.
-The trail is nice and wide to accommodate users going east and west and safe for our younger rider.
-This part of the trail is mostly shady and very scenic, be sure to stop and look for the cows in the nearby fields.
+The trail is nice and wide to accommodate users going east and west and safe for a younger rider.
+This part of the trail is mostly shady and very scenic.
+Be sure to stop and look for the cows in the nearby fields.

 When you’re starting to feel tired, you can just turn around.
 Since the trail is smooth and paved, any bike can ride on it.
 I’ve seen tandem bikes, mountain bikes, beach cruisers and those with trailers attached for the kids.